gloomydumber/copy/_posts/2020-03-21-bithumbcal.md

 Need optimization and more functions

-based on JS -> based on Python with pyqt
+based on JS -> based on Python with ccxt & pyqt